MicrosoftDocs/azure-devops-docs/docs/repos/git/change-default-branch.md

 Some bookmarks, documents, and other non-code files which point to files in Azure Repos will need to be updated.
 The branch name for a file or directory can appear in the URL.

-If a URL contains a querystring for `version` (e.g. `&version=GBmaster`), then that URL should be updated.
+If a URL contains a querystring for `version` (e.g. `&version=GBmybranchname`), then that URL should be updated.
 Fortunately, most links to the default branch will not have a `version` segment and can be left as-is.
 Also, once you delete the old default branch, attempts to navigate to it will be taken to the new default anyways.

-## Temporary coexistence of two branches
+## Temporary mirroring
 A Git repository can only have one default branch.
 However, for a period of time, you can set up ad-hoc mirroring between your old default and your new default.
 This way, if your end users continue pushing to the old default, they won't need to re-do the work on their end.
 We'll use [Azure Pipelines](../../pipelines/overview.md) to set up this temporary mirroring.

 > [!NOTE]
-> This section uses language which is at odds with [Microsoft's perspective and approach](https://blogs.microsoft.com/blog/2020/06/23/addressing-racial-injustice/).
+> This section uses language which is at odds with [Microsoft's perspective](https://blogs.microsoft.com/blog/2020/06/23/addressing-racial-injustice/).
 > Specifically, the word `master` appears in several places consistent with how it's been used in Git.
 > The purpose of this topic is to explain how to switch to more inclusive language, such as `main`.
 > Avoiding all mention of `master` would make the directions much harder to understand.